millosolomillo/node-red-contrib-lasertag/README.md

 - General for everybody:
   - Configuration of all the clients at the beginning of game at the same time.
   - Log in each player shots received for satistics.
+Also log corrupted IR packages (due to collisions?)
   - Friendly fire switch.

 -------------------------------